Published 31st July

 “How does it look?”
 Jake asked as he stood, brushing off leaves as she got closer.

 Terra started to answer, but the words slipped away as pain sliced through her head in a sharp wave.
-The camera slipped from her hands; she tried to grab it, but her hand didn’t seem to want to move right.
+The camera fell from her hands; she tried to grab it, but her hand didn’t seem to want to move right.

 She saw Jake’s book fall, the worn dog-eared pages hitting the ground, landing in a pile of leaves.
 She fought her body to try to look up.
 To see her husband’s face; nothing worked.